twitchlib

 How to make a bot for Twitch in C# with TwitchLib

-Today we are going to see how to make a bot that connects and interacts with a Twitch channel, developed in a .NET 6 application in C#.
+Today we are going to see how to make a bot that connects to and interacts with a Twitch channel, developed in a .NET 6 application in C#.

-It is developed in .NET Standard 2.0, so it is compatible with .NET Framework 4.6.1 to 4.8, .NET Core 2.x, 3.x, .NET 5.0 and 6.0, Mono, Xamarin, UWP.
-So it is compatible with Windows, Linux and MacOS, Android and Unity.
+It is developed in .NET Standard 2.0, so it is compatible with .NET Framework 4.6.1 to 4.8, .NET Core 2.x, 3.x, .NET 5.0 and 6.0, Mono, Xamarin, UWP applications.
+Therefore, it is compatible with Windows, Linux and MacOS, Android and Unity.

-How to use TwitchLib
+How to Use TwitchLib

 TwitchLib is available as a NuGet package, so adding it to our project is very simple.
 We just have to do,